jbaxenom/laget-framework/README.md

 Selenium can run concurrently and remote through Selenium Grid, it is constantly improved and has a very active community.

+LAGET provides abstract structures that contain the most common helpers you always have to implement from scratch when using Selenium.
+It also provides examples in how to apply best practices.

 ### Appium

-Makes the interface with Android and IOS native, hybrid or web apps completely transparent by using their own AndroidDriver and IOSDriver implementations
-As it is based in WebDriver it can be seamlessly integrated in web GUI frameworks Has libraries in Java, JavaScript (Node.js), PHP, Python, Ruby, Clojure...
+Appium makes interactions with Android and IOS native, hybrid or web apps completely transparent by using their own AndroidDriver and IOSDriver implementations.
+As it is based in WebDriver it can be seamlessly integrated in web GUI frameworks.

-LAGET provides special Actors and Actions to work with it
+LAGET provides dedicated Actors and Actions ready to interact with mobile devices, which adds a further abstraction level to make it even easier.

 ### Page Objects